 If it doesn’t help you get there, then drop it.

-How do you set goals and achieve them?
+Are you ready to finally set goals and actually achieve them?

 Have you set your goals and intention for this year?
 If so, have you made any progress towards achieving them?
 Nay, slaying them?

 Or maybe you don’t even know where to start or what goals you should even be slaying.

 Where do you want to be one year from now?